Snapchat/business-sdk-go/README.md

    * We highly recommend passing cookie1 `uuid_c1`, if available, as this will increase your match rate.
 You can access a 1st party cookie by looking at the _scid value under your domain if you are using the Pixel SDK.
 4) Send event(s) asynchronously
    * Conversion events can be sent individually via `SendEvent(event CapiEvent, rc chan *AsyncResponse)`.
-   * Conversion events can be reported in batch using `SendEvents(events []CapiEvent, rc chan *AsyncResponse)` if they are buffered in your application.
+   * Conversion events can be reported in batch using `SendEvents(events []CapiEvent, rc chan *AsyncResponse)` if they are buffered in your application Please check example/async.go for more details.
+We recommend a 1000 QPS limit for sending us requests.
+You may send up to 2000 events per batch request, and can thus send up to 2M events/sec.
+Sending more than 2000 events per batch will result in a 400 error.
    * Events are encapsulated in an asynchronous request in both solutions by which your application won’t be blocked.
 The response is logged by the asynchronous go routine (under debugging mode)
    * The asynchronous go routine will send back the response to your handler through a response channel that you can provide to the SendEvents function.
 5) Test Events, Logs, and Stats